top of page

 1. Dues paid by members of the Association

-3. Gifts inter vivo or testamentary that the Association may receive because of its purpose as provided by Article 3-1 of the amended Decree No.63- 388 of 13 June 1966
+2. Gifts inter vivo or testamentary that the Association may receive because of its purpose as provided by Article 3-1 of the amended Decree No. 63-388 of 13th June 1966.

-5. Subsidies provided by the State, the region, the Department, the Municipality and their approved organisations
+4. Subsidies provided by the State, the Region, the Department, the Municipality and their approved organisations.

-The Association is directed by a Committee of up to 11 members elected for 2 consecutive years at the Bi-Annual General Meeting.
+The Association is directed by a Committee of up to eleven members elected for two consecutive years at the Annual General Meeting.
 The members are allowed to re-stand for election.
-It is recommended that the roles of President and Vice-president are held for a maximum of 4 years.
+It is recommended that the roles of President and Vice-President are held for a maximum of four years.

-The Committee is elected by the Association members in a secret ballot at the Bi-Annual General Meeting.
-At the same meeting, from the Committee, the following posts are elected:
+The Committee is elected by the Association members in a secret ballot at the relevant Annual General Meeting.
+At the same meeting, from the Committee, the following Bureau posts are elected:

-1) President; the president shall have the full responsibility for fulfilling the Articles in this declaration and its public notices, as required by current law.
-The role of the president is to guide the work of the Committee and the Association towards fulfilling the aims of the Association.
-As such the president needs to be aware of all workings of the Association and shall have the final word on actions and communications, but cannot overrule a Committee decision.
+1. President - the President shall have the full responsibility for fulfilling the Articles in this declaration and its public notices, as required by the current law.
+The role of the President is to guide the work of the Committee and the Association towards fulfilling the aims of the Association.
+As such the President needs to be aware of all workings of the Association and shall have the final word on actions and communications, but cannot overrule a Committee decision.

-Any member of 16 years and older can participate at the AGM.
-To be part of the Bureau it is obligatory to be 18 or over.
-In case of the absence of any member for any reason, the Committee shall provide for temporary replacement of its members until an appointed permanent replacement is elected at the next Bi-Annual General Meeting.
+Any member of sixteen years and older can participate at the AGM.
+To be part of the Bureau it is obligatory to be eighteen or over.
+In case of the absence of any Committee or Bureau member for any reason, the Committee shall provide for temporary replacement of its members until an appointed permanent replacement is elected at the next Annual General Meeting.
 The powers of temporary Committee members will end on the election of a replacement.

 ARTICLE 11 - COMMITTEE MEETINGS